RodriVale28/Auto_Claims-Project/README.md

   * Fixed mispellings and standardized text
   * Converted “months as customer” into years for analysis
   * Fromatted dates nad incident hours

+## SQL Work (PostgreSQL)
+**Skils Used:**
+ * Agregate functions(AVG(), SUM()), GROUP BY
+ * Conditional 'and Filtering logic (e.g. 'Case', 'Where')

+**Summary Of Steps**
+ * Calculated average and total claim amounts by age group, customer tenure, incident type, and state.
+ * Filtered data for fraud cases using Boolean conditions and aggregated counts, sums, and averages.
+ * Sorted outputs using ORDER BY to highlight key findings, such as highest total claims